collapsed-stacks/startups/questions/5863/how-to-expand-your-business-at-the-initial-level.md

 - tagged: `business-plan`, `startup-costs`, `business-model`, `business-structure`
 - score: 2

-<p>We are currently a four member team having a web solutions providing company.
+We are currently a four member team having a web solutions providing company.
 We also offered media related things like Portfolios, Company Promo Videos, Profile Videos and all Design related solution.
 From our past work experience people like our work and now they are approaching us.
-Now we want to expand our business.</p>
+Now we want to expand our business.

-<p>Through our website six people approached us with the intent of working for us.
+Through our website six people approached us with the intent of working for us.
 We do not have enough money to pay them because right now the earnings aren't that big.
-What are some solutions for this problem and how can we start expanding our business?</p>
+What are some solutions for this problem and how can we start expanding our business?

-<p>We don't want to take money from investors.
+We don't want to take money from investors.
 Can we hire these members on an internship basis?
 Because they are not highly qualified they are most likely count as students.
 If we hire them as interns, should we give them something or not?
 And again, if we don't want to get money from investors, how can we start our company's expanding procedure?
-Should we focus on social media platforms and other internet platforms to grow?</p>
+Should we focus on social media platforms and other internet platforms to grow?

 ## Answer 7434